Tutorial - Recording Computer Playback on Windows

 From Audacity Manual

-Choose the input intended for recording computer playback in the third (Input Device) box of Device Toolbar.
-The Input Device box is selected (blue) in the image below:
+Choose "MME" or "Windows DirectSound" in the first (Host) box of Device Toolbar and the sound device's input for recording computer playback in the third (Recording Device) box of Device Toolbar.
+The Recording Device box is selected (blue) in the Windows XP image below:

-You can also choose this input device at Recording Device in Devices Preferences.
+You can also choose this recording device at Recording Device in Devices Preferences.

-- If the computer's sound device provides an input for recording computer playback, choose its name.
-It could be called "Stereo Mix", "Wave Out", "Sum", "What U Hear", "Loopback" or other names.
+If the sound device provides an input for recording computer playback, it could be called "Stereo Mix", "Wave Out", "Sum", "What U Hear", "Loopback" or other names.
 The exact name and whether such an input is available depends entirely on the drivers of your sound device.
+Also Audacity will not see this input unless it is enabled in the Windows Control Panel.

-Note that on many devices the Mixer Toolbar input volume slider will be grayed out when selecting the Windows WASAPI host, and even if not grayed out, the device may not support Audacity or the system input slider adjusting its volume.
-So to control the recording level, adjust the output level of the audio.
+Note that on many devices the Mixer Toolbar recording volume slider will be grayed out when selecting the Windows WASAPI host, and even if not grayed out, the device may not support Audacity or the system input slider adjusting its volume.
+So to control the recording level, adjust the playback level of the audio.
 This is best done in the application that is playing the audio, for example the video or audio player on the web site you are recording from.
-Even if the Audacity output slider is able to control the volume of the audio you hear while recording, it will not affect the level you record at.

 Windows Control Panel for sounds